5 Simple Ways to Become More Productive Each Day

 Set Timed Deadlines

 If you always leave tasks until the very last minute, use timers to create small deadlines for yourself in the shape of minutes rather than days or months.
 "Oftentimes, racing that clock can mimic the deadline-based adrenaline rush that procrastination gives us," says Gratias.
 "With any bad habit, like procrastination, find out what it's doing for you, and find other ways to fill that need in your life."

 Take Frequent Breaks

 Studies show that multitasking makes you less efficient, less effective, and may hinder your attention span in the long run.
 If multiple projects have to get done in a day, or if your job requires you to be responsive at all hours of the day, plan when you'll switch your focus in advance.
 Give yourself space to finish the task at hand, and plan to deal with the other project in the next chunk of focus time.

-Most people are at their freshest when they start the day so use that time to actually get work done!
+Most people are at their freshest when they start the day so use that time to actually get work done.
 Around midday, you can reassess your list.
-Decide which tasks you can realistically accomplish before the end of the day, and which you can save for tomorrow.
+Decide which tasks you can realistically accomplish before the day's end, and which you can save for tomorrow.
 "Thinking we're going to strike through our entire to-do list in a single day is one of the reasons people feel like they're not accomplishing anything at work," says Gratias.